-- A. All exhibits must attach skills summary questions - B. More than one entry may be made if different in scope. - C. Plans or instructions must accompany the project. - D. Please find the appropriate class below.
+- A. All exhibits must attach skills summary questions - B. Please find the appropriate class below.

-DIVISION 72 - YOUTH LEADERSHIP
+DIVISION 61 - YOUTH LEADER-SHIP

 - A. All exhibits must attach skills summary questions. - B. The leadership exhibit may be any item that will tell the story of your project for the year-a product; scrapbook, a poster, etc. - C. Pictures, posters, or display boards should be appropriately prepared for hanging. - D. Can exhibit more than one item if items are different in scope. - E. Please find the appropriate class below.